vlcekl/ds-recommendation-network-analysis/proposal.md

-# Recommendation system based on publication citation ranking
+# Recommendation system based on publication citations

 ## The problem
 Search for relevant literature is often a tedious procedure, that requires following a large number of links and, if performed by a human,